ConnorJennison/FrackMan/README.md

 This project was assigned in UCLA's CS32 course during Winter Quarter 2016.
 The project is focused on learning how to organize a program on a large scale and create several different classes that inheriet traits from each other and organize them in the way that makes most sense.

+To see the specifications of this project, please refer to the spec.pdf